jicruz96/AirBnB_clone/README.md

 # AirBnB_clone
 The AirBnB clone utilizes higher level programming skills to deploy a copy of the AirBnB website.

+## Web Static
+The web static starts building the front end of the AirBnB clone website through simple HTML static pages and style guides.

 ## Console
 The console is a command interpreter that manages all AirBnB objects.